 The OSDH and ADA offer the following dental health tips for parents or caregivers:

 - Start brushing as soon as the first tooth erupts.
-You can just use a soft cloth to clean baby’s teeth, and there are special soft toothbrushes for small children.
+You can use a soft cloth to clean baby’s teeth, or there are special soft toothbrushes for small children.

 - Brush your child’s teeth daily until the child can be taught to do this alone.
-A child normally develops manual dexterity to brush effectively during the early elementary school age.
-Introduce flossing and monitor.
-Continue to supervise children as they learn.
+A child normally develops skills to brush during the early elementary school age.
+Introduce flossing and continue to supervise children as they learn.

 - Take your child regularly to visit a dentist.
-Ask about sealants.
-Sealants provide a protective barrier that covers the chewing surfaces of back teeth – especially first molars, which erupt at around age 7 or 8.
+Ask about sealants, which provide a protective barrier that covers the chewing surfaces of back teeth – especially first molars.

 - Discourage tobacco use and oral piercings.